anthonychu/hackthenorth-ml-workshop/README.md

 1. Browse to [notebooks.azure.com](https://notebooks.azure.com/).

 1. Sign in with a Microsoft account.
-If you logged into Custom Vision Service in Part 1, use the same account that you used there.
+Use the same account that you used in Part 1.

 1. Click on *New Project* and enter a project name.
 Select *public* if you want to share this project with others.
 Click *Create* to create the project.